How Useful was this Review ?

 Emotional factor an ad campaign that undertakes the human emotions and translates an advertisement creates a lasting impression in the minds of the buyers.

-A man returns home of our reviewers recommend us from work as he reaches the home, dogs come running to him from all over.
+A man returns home from work as he reaches the home, dogs come running to him from all over.
 The message, which comes out so beautifully through the ad, is that the Raymond?s man maybe a top-notch business tycoon yet he still hasn?t lost touch with the qualities which makes a human- being, the qualities of love, care and happiness in the company of his loved ones.
 Bottomline of the ad cuteness redefined

 Guests being welcomed for the barat a man dressed in Raymond?s is shown helping tie the turban on the head of his brother(probably).
 This ad brings out the joyous mood of the Raymond?s man, who loves enjoying the moments of happiness, who loves to share and who loves to reach out to his loved ones and make them comfortable.